avivgabay3/a_new_hope/README.md

 - The writable `conf_info.txt` also lives next to the EXE.
 If it is missing or corrupted, delete it and restart the app to recreate it from the bundled template.
 - If recording does not start, open `mainApp.log` and look for "VideoWriter failed to open".
 This usually means the save path is not writable or the OpenCV FFmpeg DLLs were not bundled.
 Rebuild with the provided `mainApp.spec` (which now collects the OpenCV dynamic libraries), and ensure you launch the EXE from a folder you can write to.
 - If the EXE reports a missing `customtkinter` even though it is installed, open `mainApp.log` to see the full import error.
 Rebuild using `mainApp.spec` (which now bundles the CustomTkinter data files and hidden imports) and run the app from the `dist/mainApp/` folder so the bundled assets are discovered.
+- If you see `Failed to load Python DLL ... python313.dll`, rebuild with the provided `mainApp.spec` (it explicitly bundles the `pythonXY.dll` into `_internal/`) and run the app from the `dist/mainApp/` folder so the DLL is discovered.